 The Hounds will look to win its fourth Fourth of July home game in seven tries.

 Since Highmark Stadium opened along the Mon River with a terrific view of Downtown Pittsburgh across the way, the Hounds franchise has made an annual request to the league office to make sure have a game on July 4 as a staple on their schedule.

 This year’s attendance is expected to be among the team’s biggest of the season.

-As we look forward to Wednesday’s game, lets take a look back at what were four previous memorable Fourth of July tilts at Highmark Stadium along with the “Firecracker Man of the Match” from each previous game:
+As we look forward to another Independence Day showdown at Highmark, lets take a look back at the previous memorable Fourth of July tilts at Highmark Stadium along with the “Firecracker Man of the Match” from each previous game: